-Several HBC items sold during sales hosted by New Brunswick’s Geoffrey Bell Auctions last year.
+Several HBC tokens sold during sales hosted by New Brunswick’s Geoffrey Bell Auctions in 2017.

-Bidding was active in the first session of last June’s Toronto Coin Expo Spring Sale.
-Among the top highlights was Lot 464, an HBC token struck for the post established around 1848 in Little Grand Rapids, Man.
-According to auctioneers, the 28-mm aluminum token was not originally listed by Gingras, although he was aware it existed (it would later become Gingras 270c).
-This roughly 170-year-old token hammered down for $13,500 plus buyer’s premium.
+Bidding was active in the first session of that year’s Toronto Coin Expo Spring Sale, which offered an HBC token struck for a post established circa 1848 in Little Grand Rapids, Man., as Lot 464.
+It hammered down for $13,500 (plus buyer’s premium).

 Among the items on offer was Lot 1111, a 1690 HBC cheque.

-“It is not common to see a cheque over 327 years old,” said Bell.
+“It is not common to see a cheque over 327 years old,” said auctioneer Brian Bell, who’s also the owner of The Coin Cabinet in Moncton, N.B.
 “It is certainly not common to see a cheque connected to the Hudson’s Bay Company of that age.
-And to think it has a Canadian connection.”
+And to think, it has a Canadian connection.”

 The cheque was written by HBC banker Stephen Evans, who was elected as the company’s governor in 1692.
-The note is endorsed by its guarantors, all shareholders in the HBC, and is payable to William Potter, who was the company’s accountant.
+The note was endorsed by its guarantors – all shareholders in the HBC – and payable to William Potter, the company’s accountant.